no1pjw/projects/Vaccine/Readme.md

-Making Vaccine which can watch files and determine is this virus or not
+Making Vaccine which can watch files and determine whether this is a virus or not